Ama Dablam Base Camp Trek-16 Days

 Along the way, in clear weather, one can catch views of the ice-covered 6000m high Kusum Kanguru.
 The trail is marked by impressive black mani stones painted with Tibetan inscriptions and a large stupa which indicates our destination for the day, Phakding, is nearby.

-Overnight at guesthouse in Phakding (B, L, D)
+Accommodation Overnight at guesthouse in Phakding

 After breakfast, you will continue on the trail.
 It is a relatively short day as you cross suspension bridges over raging streams, past small hamlets and fields.
 Though the trail isn’t difficult, it is undulating – what we call the Nepali flat.

-You will reach Monjo for lunch and the rest of the day is at leisure.
+You will reach Monjo for lunch, and the rest of the day is at leisure.
 You can visit the local school, visit the local snooker house for some beer or just call it a day.

-Overnight at guesthouse in Monjo (B, L, D)
+Accommodation Overnight at guesthouse in Monjo

 Shortly after Monjo, you will arrive at the entrance of Sagarmatha National Park, a UNESCO World Heritage Site.
 The hike is beautiful with beautiful pine forests, raging rivers, and mountains in the backdrop.
-Another hour and we cross the milky river (Dudh Koshi) – over an iconic suspension bridge hanging a 100m above the river bed.
+Another hour and we cross the milky river (Dudh Koshi) – over an iconic suspension bridge hanging a 100m above the riverbed.

 Once across the bridge, you will definitely feel the mountain as you climb the steep uphill to Namche.
 The trail is frequented by porters carrying humongous loads and trains of pack animals.
 In clear weather, Everest is also visible.